by Cat, July 2008 (Photo, right, from Wikimedia Commons)

 - pinch dried oregano or basil, or a bit more fresh

-I just made this on 2/25/12, using fresh basil, and it was delicious in my Eggplant Parmigiana recipe.
+I just made this on 2/25/12 and it was great.
+I used fresh basil, so eliminated the oregano from the above recipe (I have sensitivity to the two together).
 I did process through my sieve, but then decided to use the discards because they tasted too good & garlicky.
 I used the discards on top of the bottom layer of eggplant, and the wine-enhanced paste over the top layer.
 How do you say wonderful in Italian?
 Meraviglioso!

 Ingredients & Equipment: